alphagov/paas-team-manual/source/guides/Connecting_to_Concourse_CredHub_and_BOSH.html.md

-# Connecting to Concourse and BOSH
+# Connecting to Concourse, CredHub, and BOSH

-We use Google single sign-on (SSO) to connect to BOSH/UAA/Credhub.
+## Single sign-on

-We use three different workflows:
+We use Google single sign-on (SSO) to represent an audited identity instead of shared credentials.

-- `bosh-cli`
+We use SSO for operator workflows, for instance:

-- `credhub` shell
+- Using BOSH via the `bosh-cli` task
-- `upload-secrets` to CredHub
+- Interacting with CredHub directly via the `credhub` shell task

-The SSO identity represents an audited identity instead of shared credentials.
+- Uploading secrets to CredHub via the `upload-secrets` task

 ## SSH into the Concourse VM